 CHSU Simulation Center has an In-Patient Lab that’s modeled to resemble the hospital environment and an Out-Patient Lab that’s designed to resemble a clinic or doctor’s office.
 The innovative CHSU Simulation Center was meticulously planned to enhance the interactive learning needs of today’s students, particularly concerning the foundations of medical and clinical wisdom.

-A Ribbon Cutting Ceremony for the new COM building is planned for April 1, 2020 and the inaugural class of 75 medical students will matriculate in July 2020.
+The inaugural class of 75 medical students will matriculate in July 2020.

 About California Health Sciences University (CHSU)